Topic overview

 These pages assume a few things up front:

-• The harm you experienced is not the disagreement you should have been able to have.
+- The harm you experienced is not the disagreement you should have been able to have.
 Spiritual abuse, gaslighting, manipulation, coverups, control — none of these are reducible to "a hard church season."
-They are their own category, and Christianity at its best has hard words for them.
+They are their own category, and the Christian tradition at its best has hard words for them.

-• Jesus is not on the side of the people who hurt you.
-Whatever else the New Testament says, it is unusually direct about religious leaders who use authority to harm people.
+- Jesus is not on the side of the people who hurt you.
+Whatever else the New Testament (the first-century AD writings about Jesus and his followers, the second part of the Christian Bible) says, it is unusually direct about religious leaders who use authority to harm people.
 The harshest sustained speech recorded from Jesus is not aimed at outsiders.
-It is aimed at the religious establishment of his day.
+It is aimed at the religious establishment of his own day.

 What the Bible itself does with bad religion